-Some rental properties include utilities, cable and parking within the monthly rental cost, while other properties do not.
+Some rental properties include utilities like, cable and parking within the monthly rental cost, while other properties do not.
 This can impact your monthly budget and make an otherwise affordable apartment, not so affordable.
-Some properties might offer public transportation, on-site health club memberships, or discounts to local gyms, all of which could save you money.
-Before signing a lease, ask your landlord exactly what is included in the monthly rent rate so that you are clear about how this new apartment will impact your monthly budget and lifestyle.
+Some properties might offer public transportation, on-site health club memberships, or discounts to local gyms, all of which could save you money depending on your overall budget.
+Before signing a lease, ask your landlord exactly what is included in the monthly rent rate, and what fees are extra or add-ons, so that you are clear about how this new apartment will impact your monthly budget and lifestyle.

 5. Can You Customize?

-Painting the walls or installing your own lighting without permission could result in lease termination or loss of your security deposit.
+Painting the walls, hammering big nails in the walls, or installing your own lighting without permission could result in lease termination or loss of your security deposit.
 If apartment customization is important to you, be sure to discuss it with your potential landlord before signing a lease.